 Background Information

-The state’s recently created Medicaid Managed Long Term Services and Supports (MLTSS), a managed care system, falls under the Comprehensive Medicaid Waiver.
-Under this system, there are no enrollment caps, meaning anyone who is eligible to receive services can do so.
+Under Medicaid Managed Long Term Services and Supports (MLTSS), there are no enrollment caps, meaning anyone who is eligible to receive services can do so.
 Via this program, supports for a variety of services are provided in the home, assisted living, an adult foster care home, or in adult day care.
 Benefits include home / vehicle modifications, meal delivery, personal emergency response systems, and personal assistance.
 Program participants are able to self-direct certain home-based supportive care, such as personal assistance and homemaker services.
 This means they are able to hire the individual of their liking, even spouses.
-The Global Options or GO Waiver was absorbed into this waiver in 2014.
+(The Global Options, or GO Waiver, was absorbed into this waiver in 2014.)

 Medicaid Eligibility

-To qualify for NJ Long Term Care Medicaid, an applicant’s functional ability, monthly income, and countable resources are considered.
-A single individual, as of 2023, can have up to $2,742 a month in income.
-Income in excess can be allocated to a Qualifying Income Trust (QIT).
-This is a way to effectively lower countable income, helping one to become income eligible for long-term care Medicaid.
+To qualify for NJ Family Care (New Jersey’s Long Term Care Medicaid), an applicant’s functional ability, monthly income, and countable resources are considered.
+A single individual, as of 2024, can have up to $2,829 a month in income.

 If one is over the income and / or resource limit(s), consulting with a Medicaid Planner is highly recommended.
 Medicaid professional planners are well trained in restructuring finances in order to meet the Medicaid limits without violating any rules.